The-Foreigners/The-Foreigners.github.io/objectives.md

 permalink: /objectives/
 ---

+- What is the date?
+Relative to orc invasion?

 - Extract dragon teeth, use with medallion to create divination tools.

 - Explore lower level of Rhest townhall, Wand of Secrets.